iotaledger/iota-core/documentation/APIs/core-models.md

   <tr>
     <td>Cumulative Weight</td>
     <td>int64</td>
-    <td>The sum of previous slot commitment cumulative weight and weight of issuers of accepted blocks within this slot. </td>
+    <td>The sum of previous slot commitment cumulative weight and weight of issuers of accepted blocks within this slot.
+It is just an indication of "committed into" this slot, and can not strictly be used for evaluating the switching of a chain.</td>
   </tr>
 </table>

 ### Slot Commitment ID

-Commitment ID denotes an identifier of a commitment, with type `ArrayBytes[40]`.
+Slot Commitment ID denotes an identifier of a slot commitment, with type `ArrayBytes[40]`.
 It is calculated as the following steps, using BLAKE2b-256 hash function:

-* `content` is the serialized commitment.
+* `content` is the serialized slot commitment.
-* `slot_index` is the slot index of the commitment.
+* `slot_index` is the slot index of the slot commitment.

 Caculation:
 1. `content_hash` = hash(`content`)
 2. And finally, `CommitmentID` = Concat(`content_hash`, `slot_index`)

-The string format of Commitment ID is hexadecimal encoding of Commitment ID with `0x` prefix.
+The string format of Slot Commitment ID is hexadecimal encoding of Slot Commitment ID with `0x` prefix.

 ## Payloads
 The following table lists all currently specified payloads that can be part of a block.